jlan84/train-to-busan-parsing-assignment/assignment.md

 ```

 This results in the creation of `parsed/train_to_busan.txt`.
 Showing just the first
-three lines, the images below shows how your `src/description_parser.py` should tranform the
+three lines, the images below shows how `src/description_parser.py` should tranform the
 text from the description to the parsed version.

 `data/train_to_busan_description.txt`